Supply Shock

 Because the shock begins on the supply side, its macro importance lies in the way it can push prices higher while weakening output and margins.
 Firms facing scarcer inputs or higher operating costs may pass through some of the increase into final prices, absorb some through lower profitability, or cut production when output becomes uneconomic or impossible.
 That is why supply shocks are associated with cost-push inflation and weaker real-economy momentum at the same time.
 Prices can rise not because demand is overheating, but because the economy is trying to transact through tighter productive conditions.

-A supply shock usually appears first on the real side of the economy before it is fully visible in headline inflation.
+A supply shock usually appears first as a real-side constraint before it is fully visible in headline inflation.
 The initial disturbance is a reduction in availability, an increase in production cost, or both.
 Energy shortages, transport disruptions, commodity scarcity, sanctions, weather damage, or abrupt regulatory constraints all create the same unstable mix: fewer goods or inputs are available at prevailing prices, while the cost of maintaining output rises.
-Inflation and slower activity therefore emerge together as different expressions of the same constraint.

 The first effects are often mechanical.
 Firms paying more for fuel, freight, components, labor, or intermediate goods either absorb those increases or pass them forward into final prices.
 At this stage, the inflation impulse reflects direct cost transmission rather than broad-based overheating.
 A rise in food or energy prices can lift inflation measures even while households reduce discretionary spending and businesses scale back output plans.

 If the disturbance persists, the transmission broadens.
-Higher input costs begin to affect wage demands, contract terms, pricing behavior, inventory choices, and inflation expectations.
-What started as a relative price shock in one area of the economy can spread into a wider inflation process.
-This distinction matters because first-round effects describe where the disruption started, while second-round effects describe how the rest of the economy absorbs and internalizes it.
+Higher input costs can begin to affect wage demands, contract terms, pricing behavior, inventory choices, and inflation expectations.
+What began as a relative price shock in one area of the economy can spread into a wider inflation process.
+The important point is that the inflation pressure originated in impaired supply conditions rather than in an initial surge in spending.

 Real activity weakens through several channels at once.
 Firms may sell fewer units, operate below capacity, or rely on less efficient substitutes.
 Households lose purchasing power as a greater share of income is redirected toward essentials.
 Governments can face higher subsidy costs, weaker real tax receipts, or pressure to cushion the distributional effects of rising living costs.
 The same supply shock can therefore reduce consumption, compress corporate margins, and worsen fiscal pressure at the same time.